multiOmicMechanismAwareML/CodeBase/README.md

 ### Machine Learning

-All the material for reproducing the machine learning tests is in [Code/learning](Code/learning).
+All the material for reproducing the machine learning tests is in [Code/Machine_Learning](Code/Machine_Learning).

-To build the predictive models, three data files included in [Code/learning/Data](Code/learning/Data) first have to be extracted:
+To build the predictive models, all the dataset files are located in [Code/Machine_Learning/aata](Code/Machine_Learning)

-* CompleteDataset.csv.zip - It contains gene expression, metabolic flux and growth rate data.
-* Reduced_Dataset.zip - It contains gene expression, metabolic flux and metabolic gene expression data in distinct files.
-* features.zip - It contains the features selected by the three methods listed above.

-The R script machineLearning.R trains and applies all the feature selection and machine learning approaches, except for the deep neural networks.
+The R script ML_Code.R trains and applies all the machine learning approaches (SVR, RF, BEMKL), except for the deep neural networks.
 This script has been tested with R 3.4 and can be run by first putting the data in the same folder.

-Approx running time: 6 hours - this code will run feature selection and re-train the non-deep-learning models
+Approx running time: 6 hours - this code will run utilising the features selected by the feature selection techniques (the code to re-calculate these is inside the Code/feature_selection folder) and re-train the non-deep-learning models

 #### R dependencies